bright-dev/bright/doc/source/isoname.rst

     to zzaaam form, except that it lacks the metastable flag.
 For information on how metastable isotopes are named, please consult the MCNPX documentation for more information.

-Presented below are the various isoname functions and attributes.
-For a listing of isonames raw docstrings (helpful if you need to know C++ signatures), please see :doc:`isoname_raw`.

 ================================
 :mod:`isoname` -- Isoname Module